Flash in other media: Suicide Squad (2016)

-Miller reprised his role in Suicide Squad, in a flashback where he is shown easily apprehending George "Digger" Harkness / Captain Boomerang.
+Miller reprised their role in Suicide Squad, in a flashback where he is shown easily apprehending George "Digger" Harkness / Captain Boomerang.

 Justice League (2017) Snyder Cut (2021)

-Miller reprises his role in 2017's Justice League and its 2021 directors cut entitled Zack Snyder's Justice League.
+Miller reprises their role in 2017's Justice League and its 2021 directors cut entitled Zack Snyder's Justice League.
 Barry Allen/The Flash is reduced to being a minor player in the 2017 theatrical version of Justice League with the character (along with Cyborg played by Ray Fisher) although he does resurrect Superman by charging a Mother Box which had been placed next to Superman's body which was placed in fluid inside the Kryptonian ship (which had crashed during the events of Man of Steel).
 In the theatrical version The Flash is used as the comic relief for the film and is shown to be intimidated of going into battle.
 In the theatrical version Flash and Superman are sent on sidequest to save civilians in Russia from Steppenwolf's forces.
 Flash manages to save one family in a pick truck before rejoining the other members of the Justice League at Steppenwolff's where he is easily knocked to ground by Steppenwolf before the other members of the Justice League manage to defeat the villain.
 In the 'Snyder Cut' of the film (released in 2021) the Flash whilst still eccentric is shown to be much more battle hardened than the theatrical version.
 This version also hints Barry's developing affection for Iris West whom he saves from a near fatal collision using his ability to reverse time.
-As in the theatrical version Barry helps charge to Mother Box to resurrect Superman but in this version Barry is forced to slightly reverse time due to having initially slightly mistimed his run so the electrical current he is producing makes contact with Mother Box before the box makes contact with the fluid inside the Kryptonian ship.
-The biggest change for Flash between versions is in the final battle in version Flash must create enough electrical current to help Cyborg connect inside the Mother Boxes and prevent the unity.
+As in the theatrical version Barry helps charge to Mother Box to resurrect Superman but in this version Barry is forced to slightly reverse time due to having initially slightly mistimed his run so the electric current he is producing makes contact with Mother Box before the box makes contact with the fluid inside the Kryptonian ship.
+The biggest change for Flash between versions is in the final battle in version Flash must create enough electric current to help Cyborg connect inside the Mother Boxes and prevent the unity.
 As Barry is running back to Steppenwolf's base to give Victor what he needs to prevent the unity he is knocked out of his speed force having been shot in the leg and wounded by a Parademon.
 As a result, the Mother Boxes are initially unified successfully and the Earth begins to terraform.
 However, Barry heals his wound and then reverses time to just before the Mother Boxes were unified giving the Justice League a second chance to defeat Steppenwolf - which is successful.
 At the end of the Snyder Cut, the Flash is shown along with Cyborg, Batman, Deathstroke, Mera of Alantis and the Joker in Bruce Wayne's dream of a post-apocalyptic future where Superman has become an agent of Darkseid after the death of Lois Lane.